Frequently Asked Questions

 We want to highlight the benefits of growing your own cannabis for personal use, whether it’s recreational, medical, therapeutically, or a combination of all those.

-With the HomeGrown Cup, we lean on an old tradition of celebrating the annual agriculture harvests at the end of the season.
+With the HomeGrown Cup, we lean on an old tradition of celebrating the bi-annual agriculture harvests at the end of the seasons.

 When & Where

-The 4th edition of the HomeGrown Cup was held on December 15, 2018, in Eindhoven (the Netherlands).
+The 6th edition of the HomeGrown Cup will be held on December 21, 2019, in Tilburg (the Netherlands).

 Can I buy tickets to this event?

 There are no public tickets available (or judge packs for sale).
-However, competitors must pay this year 50 euros per entry (max 3, in different categories) to enter.
-This is to ensure the future of the cup and everyone gets a T-shirt, goodiebag and plenty of food and drinks.
-Registration starts August 23.
-Registration deadline is December 1.
+However, competitors must pay 50 euros per entry (max 3, in different categories) to enter.

 How much do I need to enter?